Why Directors Predict Tough Studio Negotiations - ExBulletin

 Why Directors Predict Tough Studio Negotiations

-Throughout its 87-year history, the Directors Guild of America has only staged a strike once in 1987, a strike that lasted 5 minutes (or 12 minutes by some accounts).
+Throughout its 87-year history, the Directors Guild of America has only staged a strike once a To go for a walk in 1987 which lasted 5 minutes (or 12 minutes according to some accounts).

 Unlike the Writers Guild of America and SAG-AFTRA, the DGA has traditionally avoided confrontations with studios, negotiated early, and remained mum about its goals.